hillerlab/IterativeErrorCorrection/README.md

 ```
 usage: SGA-ICE.py [-h] [-k KMERS] [-t THREADS] [--noOvlCorr] [--noCleanup]
+                  [--scriptName SCRIPTNAME] [--errorRate ERRORRATE]
+                  [--minOverlap MINOVERLAP]
                   inputDir

-SGA-ICE produces a shell script 'runMe.sh' that contains all commands to run
+SGA-ICE produces a shell script that contains all commands to run iterative
-iterative error correction of the given read data with the given parameters.
+error correction of the given read data with the given parameters.
+Read data
-Read data must be in fastq format and files need to have the ending .fastq or
+must be in fastq format and files need to have the ending .fastq or .fq.
-.fq.

 positional arguments:
   inputDir              Path to directory with the *.fastq or *.fq files.
 The
-                        produced 'runMe.sh' will be located here.
+                        produced shell script will be located here.

 optional arguments:
   -h, --help            show this help message and exit